gazebosim/docs/contributing.md

    take place in your fork.
    - An important thing to do is create a remote pointing to the [upstream remote repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork).
 This way, you can always check for modifications on the original repository and **always** keep your fork repository up to date.

+1. **Choose a base branch.**
+   - If your changes will break API or ABI, then base your new branch off of `main`.
+   - If you are making interdependent changes to multiple repositories without breaking API or ABI, it is also recommended to base your new branches of of `main` to simplify automated testing of the changes and the review process.
+Your changes may be backported to an existing release once all the changes have been merged.
-1. **Choose a base branch.** If your changes will break API or ABI, then base your new branch off of `main`.
-If your changes don't break API/ABI and you would like them to be released to an existing release with major version `N`, then use branch `gz-<library>N` as the base.
+   - If your changes don't break
+   API/ABI and you would like them to be released to an existing release with major version `N`, then use branch `gz-<library>N` as the base.